+Guidelines for Scoring Grant Applications

+2016 America the Beautiful Program Development (ATB-PD) Grant

+Minimum Requirements:

-Guidelines for Applicant Priority Ranking Form 2014 America the Beautiful Program Development (ATB-PD) Grant NDFS Feb 2014 Minimum Requirements: Projects which fulfill the following minimum requirements are for grant consideration.
-Each grant application is screened for minimum requirements prior to submission to the Grant Review Committee for ranking. - 1.
-Nine (9) copies of the completed grant application, including photos & maps, if applicable. - 2.
-One (1) copy of the city tree ordinance or similar document, or pledge to develop one (Not required for Tree City USAs, we have one on file.) - 3.
-Name of NDFS Community Forestry personnel contacted - 4.
-Provided legal land description for project, if applicable.
-Ranking Criteria: Projects will be rated according to the quality of the application as a whole and how well the specified ranking criteria are addressed.
-The committee will score from 0-10 for each criterion: RANKING REQUIREMENTS [10 Excellent] [7-9 Good] [4-6 Fair] [1-3 Poor] [0 Unacceptable] 1.
-Project Description, Purpose, Need and Scope Excellent: Project is thoroughly described leaving no doubt as to intention of project.
+Projects which fulfill the following minimum requirements will be considered for grant funding.
+Each grant application is screened for minimum requirements prior to submission to the Grant Review Committee for scoring.

+1. Original & Eight (8) copies of the completed grant application, including photos & maps, if applicable.
+2. One (1) copy of the city tree ordinance or similar document, or a pledge to develop one (NOT required for Tree City USAs, we have one on file).
+3. Name of NDFS Community Forestry personnel contacted.
+4. Provided legal land description for project, if applicable.

+Scoring Criteria:

+Projects will be ranked according to the quality of the application as a whole and how well the specified scoring criteria are addressed.
+The committee will score from 0-10 for each criterion:

+SCORING LEVELS

+[10 Excellent] [7-9 Good] [4-6 Fair] [1-3 Poor] [0 Unacceptable]

+1. Project Description, Purpose, Need and Scope

+Project is thoroughly described leaving no doubt as to intention of project.
 Narrative indicates a well-planned project.
 If applicable, maps are included.
-Good: Similar to above, but narrative could provide more detail about the project description, purpose and/or justification.
+Similar to above but narrative could provide more detail about the project description, purpose and/or justification.
 Maps, if applicable, are included.
-Fair: Project intent is stated, but narrative description limited, leaving some questions regarding certain aspects of the project.
+Project intent is stated, but narrative description limited, leaving some questions regarding certain aspects of the project.
 Maps, if applicable, are sketchy.
-Poor: Project intent is vague and poorly planned.
+Project intent is vague and poorly planned.
 Planning appears to have been an afterthought.
 No maps.

-Unacceptable: Project intent is not stated.
+Project intent is not stated.
 Narrative does not have specific project focus.
 Serious doubt as to whether applicant could successfully implement this project.

-2. Function of Project in Development of Community Forestry Program Excellent: Role of project is vital to the continuing development of local forestry program.
+2. Function of Project in Development of Community Forestry Program

+Excellent: Role of project is vital to the continuing development of local forestry program.
 Narrative clearly defines role of project in context of existing program.
-Good: Similar to above, but narrative could provide more detail.
-Fair: Project shows merit, and may stimulate additional community forestry projects.
-Poor: Project, if completed, would contribute nothing to existing program Unacceptable: No program in place.
+Good: Similar to above but narrative could provide more detail.
+Fair: Project shows merit and may stimulate additional community forestry projects.
+Poor: Project, if completed, would contribute nothing to existing program.
+Unacceptable: No program in place.
 Unlikely that project will be successful.

-3. Project Innovation / Community Benefits Excellent: Project is unique to the community and/or provides three (3) or more types of benefits, such as economic development, beautification, wildlife enhancement, outdoor classroom, screening, or other benefits identified by community.
+3. Project Innovation / Community Benefits

+Excellent: Project is unique to the community and/or provides three (3) or more types of benefits, such as economic development, beautification, wildlife enhancement, outdoor classroom, screening, or other benefits identified by community.
 Good: Project is unique to community and/or provides at least two (2) types of benefits.
 Fair: Project is not necessarily innovative or unique but provides at least one type of benefit to the community.
 Poor: Project is not unique to the community and its benefits are questionable.
 Unacceptable: Project provides no obvious community benefits.